K024/lonesome-js/docs/middlewares/health_check.md

 - Only one `health_check` middleware may be active for a route request.
 - Successful upstream connection marks the selected backend healthy.
 - Failed upstream connection marks the selected backend unhealthy and may trigger retry behavior.
+- Once the middleware has observed traffic on a route, `status()` reports each upstream's passive health (`upstreams[].health: { healthy, tolerance }`).
+  Upstreams that have not been observed (or routes without this middleware) omit the `health` field.
+- On routes with a single upstream, health is observed but does not gate selection (connection attempts still happen, so a recovering worker is picked up immediately); on multi-upstream routes an unhealthy backend is skipped.